Montreux Vaud, Switzerland Travel Guide

 Montreux's setting provides direct access to impressive natural marvels and rich cultural sites.

 Les Pléiades (about 45 minutes by MOB train): A high hill resort above Montreux with panoramic lake and mountain views.
 It offers hiking paths in summer and is known for the "Sentier des Narcisses" (Narcissus Trail) in late spring.
-It transforms into a destination for winter sports in the winter months.
+It transforms into a destination for winter sports in the colder months.

 Aigle Castle: A middle ages castle in the Rhône Valley.
 It contains the Vaud Wine Museum, providing insight into the region's winemaking heritage and traditions.
 The castle structure itself holds historical interest.